absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 ![Sign Up](../img/users-guide/registeruser.png)

+> **NB:** Please review and accept our Terms of Service and Privacy Policy to proceed with registration.

 Once registered, the user will be redirected to the **Domains Homepage**, where they can create and manage multiple domains.

 ![Domain Homepage](../img/users-guide/janedoe-domainshome.png)

 ## Log In

-Incase you already have an account, you can log in with your email/username and password.
+In case you already have an account, you can log in with your email/username and password.

 ![Login](../img/users-guide/main-login.png)